TF2Autobot/tf2autobot/.wiki/a. Library/Library.md

                     "metal": 10
                 }
             },
-            "The Color of a Gentlemann"s Business Pants": {
+            "The Color of a Gentlemann's Business Pants": {
                 "stringNote": "🧽",
                 "price": {
                     "keys": 0,